repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/setup.rst

             :ref:`guide/deployment/setup:Ceremony`.

         .. note::
-            RSTUF requires at least the threshold number of Root key(s) for :ref:`guide/general/usage:Metadata Update`.
+            RSTUF requires at least a threshold number of Root key(s) defined to finish the ceremony.
+The same applies when performing :ref:`guide/general/usage:Metadata Update`.

     * Root key threshold

         The minimum number of keys required to update and sign the TUF Root metadata.
+It's required to be at least 2.

     * Targets, BINS, Snapshot, and Timestamp metadata expiration policy